fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

 [here](https://blog.apollographql.com/modularizing-your-graphql-schema-code-d7f71d5ed5f2) and the client [here](https://medium.com/@peterpme/thoughts-on-structuring-your-apollo-queries-mutations-939ba4746cd8).

-GraphQL is already a pretty old technology, having been used by Facebook since 2012, so we can see it as "battle tested" already.
+GraphQL is already a pretty old technology, having been used by Facebook since 2012, so we can see it as "battle-tested" already.
 Since Facebook published GraphQL in 2015, it has slowly gotten more and more attention, and might in the near future threaten the dominance of REST.
 The death of REST has also already been [predicted](https://www.stridenyc.com/podcasts/52-is-2018-the-year-graphql-kills-rest).
 Even though that will not happen quite yet, GraphQL is absolutely worth [learning](https://blog.graphqleditor.com/javascript-predictions-for-2019-by-npm/).

 </div>